oneops/oneops-training/includes/user-1-beginner-6-operate.md

 # In Business aka Operation

-> Running and maintaining application
+> Running and maintaining your application

 ## Inspecting Environments